China is tired of being caught between the U.S. and North Korea

 Officially, China’s position remains the same: The only solution is for both sides to back down, and for dialogue.
 But editorials in government-controlled newspapers and academic forums, which typically reflect what the leadership here is thinking, there is a noticeable shift in tone and more hawkish viewpoints are emerging.

-The U.S. is already working on drafting tougher sanctions against the regime.
-South Korea and Japan are also expected to push the United Nations to impose an oil embargo on North Korea.
+The U.S. is already working on drafting tougher sanctions against North Korea.
+South Korea and Japan are also expected to push the United Nations to impose an oil embargo on the North.
 Cutting off supplies would effectively cripple the economy and presumably the development of its weapons programs.

 China has resisted the move, even as Kim Jong Un has become arguably the world’s most undesirable neighbor.
-Beijing has talked of “red lines” before, but fears outright collapse of the regime could trigger a wave of refugees across its border.
+Beijing has talked of “red lines” before, but fears that outright collapse of the Kim government could trigger a wave of refugees across its border.
 Longer term, the reunification of the Koreas would place an American ally right at China’s doorstep.

 “If Washington and Seoul cannot solve the crisis and instead place China at the forefront of this situation, they will only mess up the peninsula issue,” said an editorial in Monday’s Global Times, a state-run newspaper and website that frequently publishes nationalistic columns on international affairs.
-Adding, “China is the main external victim of the North Korean nuclear crisis.”
+“China is the main external victim of the North Korean nuclear crisis,” it added.

 Sanctions to this point have been ineffective.
 North Korea made a point of announcing that all its components for Sunday’s test were “homemade,” implying that it can survive without imports.